Build and Maintain an Emergency Fund

 How Much Should You Save in Your Emergency Fund?

-A common rule of thumb is to save at least three to six months’ worth of living expenses in your emergency fund.
-This means enough money to cover essential costs, such as:
+It is a common rule of thumb to save three to six months’ worth of living expenses in your emergency fund.
+This is cash that is left in your checking or savings account and not invested.
+This means enough money to cover the essential costs, such as:

 • Rent or mortgage payments